BacioiuC/Self-Brewed-Media-Application/src/README.md

 #### BackEnd:
 - **Relay information to VLC**

+    -- Automagically setup parameters passed to the VLC app to know if it's on Windows or Linux (or any other OS)
 - **Parse URL determine stream source**

     -- Best way to handle the stream